icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 ## Accessing ICGC 25K Release Data

-A SFTP server is available to access ICGC Release Data and PCAWG data.
+ICGC Release Data contains both open and controlled access data.

+All [open access release data](#open-release-data---object-bucket-details) is stored on a publicly available Object Storage Bucket and is available to everyone.

+The [controlled access release data](#controlled-release-data---sftp-connection-details) is hosted on an SFTP server, and is only available to authorized DACO-approved users.
+If you previously had DACO access for ICGC 25K data you will continue to have permission to access the SFTP server.
+If you require DACO approval please see the documentation on [applying for DACO access](./daco/applying.md).

-The server hosts three data directories with the following data:
+Both locations contain directories with the following data:

 - `/release_28` - This is the Data Portal data Release 28 (2019-11-26) of the International Cancer Genome Consortium (ICGC).
 - `/PCAWG` - Analysis results from the PCAWG study.
 - `/Supplemental` - Corrected clinical metadata and RNA-Seq raw read counts (2019-10-16) for projects LICA-FR and PRAD-UK.

-The SFTP server is available to authorized, DACO-approved users only.
-If you previously had DACO access for ICGC 25K data you will continue to have permission to access the SFTP server.
-If you require DACO approval please see the documentation on [applying for DACO access](./daco/applying.md).

-### SFTP Connection Details
+### Controlled Release Data - SFTP Connection Details

 The SFTP server is located at: